 One common strategy is to keep certain assets or accounts in one name or the other.
 This can work, but it doesn’t protect you financially in every situation.

 For example, if you already own a house, you may keep it in your name alone after the wedding.
-But in Oregon, the state considers any appreciation during a marriage shared property, regardless of who’s name appears on the title.
+But in Oregon, the state considers any appreciation that happens during a marriage shared property, regardless of who’s name appears on the title.
 If your home increases in value, that additional sum becomes joint property.
+As such, it may be divisible if you split.

 Despite the negative stigma attached, there are many valid reasons to consider a prenuptial agreement.
 If the goal is to protect your interests and assets in the case of divorce, it’s certainly worth consideration.